TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Assets/Index.rst

 In a later step, you can use `npm <https://www.npmjs.com/>`__ (Node Package Manager) to manage your JavaScript and CSS dependencies locally.
-We also recommend using a JavaScript bundler like `Vite <https://vite.dev/>`__ that optimizes and bundles your assets efficiently.
-Vite can handle module bundling, minification, and hot module replacement during development.
+We also recommend using a JavaScript bundler like `Vite <https://vite.dev/>`__.

-Once you have built the final assets, place the minified versions in the :path:`Resources/Public` folder for use in TYPO3.
+If you decide to use a frontend bundler, make sure that the resulting asset files are placed in a publicly available folder, like :path:`Resources/Public` in your site package.

 There are also TYPO3 extensions like :composer:`praetorius/vite-asset-collector` to bundle your TYPO3 frontend assets with Vite.